lumenlearning/OpenAssessments/README.md

 Rename `.env.example` to `.env` and configure it to your liking.

 #### Modify application name
-Open application.rb and change CanvasStarterApp to the name you choose.
-Do a global search and replace for canvas_starter_app and change it to the name you choose.
-Do a global search and replace for canvasstarterapp (use only letters or numbers for this name.
+1. Open application.rb and change `CanvasStarterApp` to the name you choose.
+2. Do a global search and replace for `canvas_starter_app` and change it to the name you choose.
+3. Do a global search and replace for `canvasstarterapp` (use only letters or numbers for this name.
 Special characters like '_' will result in errors).

 #### Secrets file
 Rename config/secrets.example.yml to config/secrets.yml.
 Open the file and change each entry to values that are relevant for your application.

-config/secrets.yml will be used to hold values that should be kept safe and which should not be commited to your repository.
+*This file should not be committed to your repository.*

 You will need to [request a Canvas ID and Secret from Instructure](#developer_key).
 You will also need to setup a default account and provide that account's "code" for the "application_code" entry in secrets.yml.
 See the [seeds](#seeds) section below for information on setting up the default account.